Barbie (media franchise): Films

+Due to the popularity of the 2004 film Barbie as the Princess and the Pauper (based on Mark Twain's famous novel), a remake was released in 2012 entitled Barbie: The Princess & the Popstar, which itself inspired two films with a more modern look: Barbie in Rock 'N Royals in 2015 and Barbie: Princess Adventure in 2020.

-The success of the first three films (namely, Barbie in the Nutcracker, Barbie as Rapunzel, and Barbie of Swan Lake) had led to the princess-themed lineup in the series, releasing its original princess film Barbie and the Magic of Pegasus in 2005.
-Before that film's release, Barbie: Fairytopia, was released the first original film in the franchise and spawned the first-in-series franchise made up of two sequels (Barbie Fairytopia: Mermaidia in 2006 and Barbie Fairytopia: Magic of the Rainbow in 2007) and two spin-offs (Barbie: Mariposa in 2008 and its sequel, Barbie: Mariposa & the Fairy Princess, in 2013).
+The success of the first three films (Barbie in the Nutcracker, Barbie as Rapunzel and Barbie of Swan Lake) led to the princess-themed lineup in the series, releasing its debut original princess film Barbie and the Magic of Pegasus in 2005.
+The first original film in the franchise, Barbie: Fairytopia, also released that year, spawned the first-in-series franchise made up of two sequels (Barbie Fairytopia: Mermaidia in 2006 and Barbie Fairytopia: Magic of the Rainbow in 2007) and two spin-offs (Barbie: Mariposa in 2008 and its sequel, Barbie: Mariposa & the Fairy Princess, in 2013).

-Starting with Barbie in A Mermaid Tale in early 2010, the film series moved away from the classic princess and fairy stories to focus on more modern themes like fashion, music, and on stories revolving around Barbie's friends, family and careers.
+Starting with Barbie in A Mermaid Tale in early 2010, the film series moved away from the classic princess and fairy stories to focus on more modern themes like fashion, music and on stories revolving around Barbie's friends, family and careers.
+Barbie: Video Game Hero, the 35th film entry released in early 2017, marked the last time a Barbie film both aired on American television and released on home video formats.
 In 2017, the film series was put on hiatus after Barbie: Dolphin Magic, which served as the pilot to the inaugural television show in the franchise, Barbie: Dreamhouse Adventures, in Mattel's attempt to focus on expanding the franchise to other audiovisual media formats.
-Mattel later revamped the films in 2020 as animated "specials", beginning with the musical, Barbie: Princess Adventure, all of which fall under the "Dreamhouse Adventures" canon.
+Mattel later revamped the films in 2020 as animated "specials", beginning with the musical, Barbie: Princess Adventure.

-Below is the full official computer-animated film franchise:
+Below is the full official computer-animated films in the media franchise:

 Live-action film

-A live-action adaptation of the toy line from Mattel Films in association with LuckyChap Entertainment and Heyday Films is currently awaiting its American theatrical debut on 21 July 2023 by Warner Bros. having wrapped on 15 July 2022.
-The film was directed by Greta Gerwig who co-wrote the screenplay with Noah Baumbach and stars an ensemble cast led by Margot Robbie as Barbie and Ryan Gosling as Ken.
+A live-action adaptation of the toy line from Mattel Films in association with LuckyChap Entertainment and Heyday Films was released on July 21, 2023 by Warner Bros. having wrapped on July 15, 2022.
+The film was directed by Greta Gerwig, who co-wrote the screenplay with Noah Baumbach, and stars an ensemble cast led by Margot Robbie as Barbie and Ryan Gosling as Ken.

 Animated specials

 Before the films and the video games, Mattel released two animated television specials in 1987.
-The specials returned on 1 February 2023, this time on YouTube, to complement a doll line exclusively aimed at preschoolers, a new territory for the Barbie media franchise.
+Another animated special was released on February 1, 2023 on YouTube to complement a doll line exclusively aimed at preschoolers.